midzer/beerbase/content/breweries/brasserie-dachouffe/mcchouffe.md

 Alcohol : 8,5% alc./vol.

-Original gravity : 16 Â°Plato
+Original gravity : 16 °Plato

 Storage : Store the bottles vertically in a cold place, sheltered from light.
 The yeast deposit can either be drunk or left according to taste

-Serve at : 8 to 12Â°C (botlle)
+Serve at : 8 to 12°C (botlle)